Darshil122/E-commerce/README.md

 ---

 ### Environment Variables
--Create a Create a .env file in your backend root and add
+- Create a Create a .env file in your backend root and add
 ```bash
 PORT=5000
 MONGO_URI=your_mongodb_atlas_connection_string